St. Malachy's Catholic Church ("The Actors' Chapel") - New York City (photo: Steven E. Lawson)

 Geo.
 Kilgen & Son

-St. Louis, Mo. – Opus 4118 (1928)
+St. Louis, Mo. –Opus 4118 (1928)

 Electro-pneumatic action

 The organ in the Actors' Chapel was built in 1928 by the Geo.
 Kilgen & Son Company of St. Louis.
-Due to the large number of theatrical people who attended the actors' mass at 12:15 each Sunday, architect Robert J. Reiley designed a specially built concrete pit under the sidewalk and street that would contain the pipes and mechanism, and the organ was heard via tonal vents at the rear of the chapel.
+Due to the large number of theatrical people who attended the actors' Mass at 12:15 each Sunday, architect Robert J. Reiley designed a specially built concrete pit under the sidewalk and street that would contain the pipes and mechanism, and the organ was heard via tonal vents at the rear of the chapel.
 The walls and ceilings were covered with hard plaster treated acoustically.

 On Sunday evening, May 5, 1929, the $12,800 organ was dedicated by Msgr.
 John P. Chidwick, pastor of St. Agnes Church, representing Cardinal Hayes.
 Following the blessing, a recital was given by Pietro Yon, organist of St. Patrick's Cathedral, who was joined by six soloists from the cathedral choir.